laflagstad/class-descriptions/00_data_entry/148_HighArcticHerbaceousNontussockTundra.md

 **Code:** 148

-**Concept:** This [level] represents mesic herbaceous vegetation dominated by perennial sedges, grasses, and/or broad-leaved herbaceous species found in the high arctic regions of Alaska and Canada.
+**Concept:** This [level] encompasses arctic tundra, dominated by herbaceous species with limited participation of dwarf shrubs and nonvascular species.
+The type extends from latitudinal treeline north across the coastal plain.

 **Photos:** *Enter a comma separated list of three to five representative photos.
 Use the photo file path or server url.*